 AI Recruiting Market Map 2026: Six Categories, Vendor Placement, and Buyer Orientation

-The AI recruiting market contains six distinct vendor categories that serve fundamentally different buyer needs.
+The AI recruiting market splits cleanly into six vendor categories, each built for a different buyer problem.
 This report maps each category in one master matrix, places the leading platforms, and explains why category confusion is the most common cause of failed evaluations — before procurement even begins.

 Key Findings